...

 Can a 12 Inch Crack in Windshield Be Repaired?

-When a 12-Inch Crack Might Be Repaired
+When a 12-Inch Crack Might Actually Be Fixable

 You should read about How to Stop a Windshield Crack from Growing Safely and Easily.